scorpiodiagrams/fdg/wiki/appendix_b.md

 \end{aligned}
 \end{equation}$$

-Using the two-argument literal function =g= defined on page 198, we have:
+Using the two-argument literal function #Code(g) defined on page 198, we have:

 ```Scheme
 ((D g) 'x 'y)